Difference between Artificial Intelligence and Machine Learning

 Some popular applications of Machine Learning

-• Recommendation System: Here, machines learn from the previous behaviors of several customers and recommend products to newer customers.
+• Recommendation System: Here, machines learn from the previous behaviours of several customers and recommend products to newer customers.
 For example, if a person buys a new house, the Machine suggests purchasing new furniture as several other customers bought it together.
 So, it learned from previous data here.
 We did not hard-code anything explicitly.

 • Twitter Sentiment Analysis: Here, machines learn the sentiment behind the tweet done by the user.
 Sentiment can be like, by reading the tweet, a machine predicts whether the person is sad or happy.
 We can not hardcode tweets as sad or happy tweets as the difference of just a single word can change the sentiment of that tweet.
 There can be millions of ways of showing emotion, and hardcoding every way is impossible.
 So let the Machine learns from the data directly and learns from it.